cukapd/jt/privacy-policy.md

 ### HOW DO I CONTACT YOUR COMPANY?

-If you have any further questions or comments regarding the Jawnity website or this Privacy and Spam Policy, you may contact jawlatech@gmail.com
+If you have any further questions or comments regarding our website or this Privacy and Spam Policy, you may contact jawlatech@gmail.com

 ### OTHER TERMS AND CONDITIONS